The eCRV is an electronic replacement to the four-part paper CRV form. eCRV is the preferred method for submitting a certificate of real estate value.

-- All counties may sign up to allow online acceptance, review and editing of eCRV submissions.
+- All counties allow online acceptance, review, and editing of eCRV submissions.

-- For counties using full eCRV system, submitters only need to provide the eCRV ID number to submit a sale; the eCRV follows an all-electronic process, replacing paper forms or printouts.
+- The eCRV follows an all-electronic process, replacing paper forms or printouts.

 e-Recording with eCRV

-- For a full eCRV system use county, the submitter will be instructed to save the eCRV ID created on submission, and they may simply include the eCRV ID in the e-recording packet.
+- The submitter will be instructed to save the eCRV ID created on submission, and they may simply include the eCRV ID in the e-recording packet.

 How does eCRV work?

 - Submitters fill in the online eCRV form.

 - Submitters receive an eCRV ID number on submission.